 Besides your hunger being satisfied, eating a healthy, balanced lunch will keep you focused, alert, energized, in a better mood and will assist you in your healthy weight goals, while keeping money in your pocket.

-Studies show hypoglycemia (low blood sugar) can slow the speed at which people process information and shorten their attention span which will effect daily activities at work.
+Studies show hypoglycemia (low blood sugar) can slow the speed at which people process information and shorten their attention span which will affect daily activities at work.

 Salads are great options, but remember these tips:

 Limit your salad dressing or use a good balsamic vinegar and olive oil.
 Try to “dip” your greens vs. pouring on the dressing.

 Skip the croutons and processed cheeses – instead add veggies, the more colorful the better.

 Sandwiches can help you get in your veggies and lean protein.
 Here are some options:

 Turkey breast, lean ham and roast beef on a tortilla with roasted veggies

 If you are a seafood lover, mussels, grilled calamari or fresh seafood salad on some whole grain bread

 Find a whole grain bread that has fiber and protein in it.
 Add some grilled leftover veggies from the night before, tuna in water, canned wild salmon, some olive oil and balsamic vinegar.

-Last night’s dinner:
+Last night’s dinner

-Don’t be afraid to prep some the night before – It doesn’t take a lot of time to chop extra vegetables, wash and dry extra lettuce, and reserve a portion of the evening’s lean protein while you are preparing dinner.
+Don’t be afraid to prep some the night before.
+It doesn’t take a lot of time to chop extra vegetables, wash and dry extra lettuce, and reserve a portion of the evening’s lean protein while you are preparing dinner.

 Such items can be stored in individual containers in the fridge.
 When lunch rolls around the next day the ingredients are already prepped and just need to be assembled.

 Quesadillas and Tacos are great because you can put almost anything between tortillas and call it a Quesadilla or Taco without needing a recipe.

 Pasta is easy to make extra…add some olive oil to it and then stir in some veggies and lean protein the next day.

-Don’t forget, breakfast can be served anytime of the day!
+Yes! don’t forget, breakfast can be served any time of the day!
 Scramble some eggs with salsa, cheese and serve on an English muffin.

 Try to avoid ordering out; pizza, Chinese, burgers, fries and drive-thrus are all going to go straight to your butt and you will regret it at 3 pm when that slump hits.

 Instead, take some time and take a walk around the house, stretch your legs, do a few burpees, sit-ups, push-up or whatever it takes to get your blood circulating through your body.
 Try and get those 10,000 steps in/day.

 I hope that as moms who work from home we can help each other and share ideas and suggestions to help keep us all healthy!
-Feel free to contact me or connect to me via social media so we can swap ideas.

 Jody Morgan is a SAHM/WAHM in Columbus, OH.
 She runs Gemini Health & Nutrition as a Holistic Health Practitioner.
 In her free time she enjoys cooking, baking, crafts, photography, nature, fitness and entertaining.
 She blogs over at Now There Are Five where she talks about her journey to become a successful blended family and all things fun.